Soler, Braves overcome Morton injury, top Astros in Game 1

 STATS AND STUFF

 It was the first World Series action with a packed stadium since Game 7 at this very park in 2019, when a sellout crowd silently filed out after watching the Nationals rally past Houston.
-That night, the biggest mystery was why didn’t manager A.J.
-Hinch summon ace Gerrit Cole from the bullpen — soon after, a lot of people had a lot bigger questions about the Astros. … The Astros fell to 0-4 in World Series openers. … No team has won a World Series game in its own park since the Dodgers beat Boston in 18 innings in Game 3 of 2018.
-The visiting team won every game in 2019, and last year’s Series was played at a neutral-site in Arlington, Texas.
+That night, the biggest mystery was why manager A.J.
+Hinch didn’t summon ace Gerrit Cole from the bullpen — soon after, a lot of people had a lot bigger questions about the Astros. … Soler and Duvall became the first teammates both acquired midseason to homer in the same World Series game. … Soler returned late in the NLCS and went 1 for 2 with a double in a pair of pinch-hit appearances. … The Astros fell to 0-4 in World Series openers. … No team has won a World Series game in its own park since the Dodgers beat Boston in 18 innings in Game 3 of 2018.
+The visiting team won every game in 2019, and last year’s Series was played at a neutral site in Arlington, Texas.

 UP NEXT